Liam-Deacon/phaseshifts/phaseshifts/doc/eeasisss_package.rst

 :code:`-a <chgden_dir>`
     path to charge density files and to intermediate electrostatic MT charge file(s).
-Default, in order, is :code:`ATLIB` environment variable, then the path given by '~/atlib/'.
+Default, in order, is :envvar:`ATLIB` environment variable, then the path given by '~/atlib/'.

+.. note:: that if a particular element's :file:`chgden*` file is missing
+          then it will be automatically generated using the default calculation parameters.
+Users may optionally override the in-built defaults by creating a special configuration file 'hf.conf' which should reside in the same directory as ``<chgden_dir>``.
+An example configuration is given in the `hf.conf`_ section.

 EEASiSSS input
 ==============